h-archer/webpack-externals/README.md

 ...
 ```

-- Installed the decleration files for both libraries:
+2. Installed the decleration files for both libraries:
 ``` bash
 npm install @types/jquery -D
 npm install @types/fabric -D
 ```

-- Added the libraries in the html file within script tags
+3. Added the libraries in the public folder and the html file within script tags (since they must not be part of the app bundle)
 ```
   <script src="js/lib/jquery.min.js"></script>
   <script src="js/lib/fabric.min.js"></script>
 ```

-- Created a class App.ts.
+4. Created a class App.ts.
 Imported and implemented instances of these two libraries.
 Imported like so:
 ```
 import { fabric } from "fabric";
 import $ from 'jquery';
 ```

-You can view and run the files to confirm that both libraries resolve to undefined within App.ts
+You can view and run the files to confirm that both libraries resolve to undefined within the class file, App.ts

 ## Build Setup